Glassblowing: Patterning

 There are many ways to apply patterns and color to blown glass, including rolling molten glass in powdered color or larger pieces of colored glass called "frit".
 Complex patterns with great detail can be created through the use of cane (rods of colored glass) and murrine (rods cut in cross-sections to reveal patterns).
 These pieces of color can be arranged in a pattern on a flat surface, and then "picked up" by rolling a bubble of molten glass over them.
 One of the most exacting and complicated caneworking techniques is "reticello", which involves creating two bubbles from cane, each twisted in a different direction and then combining them and blowing out the final form.

 Lampworkers, usually but not necessarily work on a much smaller scale, historically using alcohol lamps and breath- or bellows-driven air to create a hot flame at a workbench to manipulate preformed glass rods and tubes.
 These stock materials took form as laboratory glassware, beads, and durable scientific "specimens"—miniature glass sculpture.
 The craft, which was raised to an art form in the late 1960s by Hans Godo Frabel (later followed by lampwork artists such as Milon Townsend and Robert Mickelson), is still practiced today.
 The modern lampworker uses a flame of oxygen and propane or natural gas.
 The modern torch permits working both the soft glass from the furnace worker and the borosilicate glass (low-expansion) of the scientific glassblower.
 This latter worker may also have multiple headed torches and special lathes to help form the glass or fused quartz used for special projects.

 History

 Earliest evidence

-Glassblowing was invented by Syrian craftsmen from Hama and Aleppo between 27 BC and 14 AD.
-The ancient Romans copied the technique consisting of blowing air into molten glass with a blowpipe making it into a bubble.
+In the first century BC, Phoenician and Syrian craftsmen developed the technique of blowing air into molten glass with a blowpipe, making it into a bubble and thence moulding it into a great variety of forms.

-Hence, tube blowing not only represents the initial attempts of experimentation by glassworkers at blowing glass, it is also a revolutionary step that induced a change in conception and a deep understanding of glass.
 Such inventions swiftly eclipsed all other traditional methods, such as casting and core-forming, in working glass.

-Evidence of glass blowing comes even earlier from the Indian subcontinent in the form of Indo-Pacific beads which uses glass blowing to make cavity before being subjected to tube drawn technique for bead making dated more than 2500 BP.
-Beads are made by attaching molten glass gather to the end of a blowpipe, a bubble is then blown into the gather.